An Introduction to the horror film

 By the end of this course you should be able to...

-• Understand and evaluate the horror film as a genre
+• Evaluate the horror film as a major film genre

-• Identify and evaluate a range of key themes in the horror film
+• Identify and assess a range of themes and concepts in horror cinema

-• Evaluate a range of critical responses to the horror film.
+• Evaluate a range of critical accounts of horror cinema

 What level is the course and do I need any particular skills?